namishh/com/content/blog/devlogs/pico.md

 <br>

 We have a simple shooter, but it still feels.... stale?
 A little visual indicator I did was to draw a muzzle flash for every shot.
-So the way the flash works is that it is a white circle that appears instanteously upon shooting and frame by frame we make it smaller.
+So the way the flash works is that it is a white circle that appears instantaneously upon shooting and frame by frame we make it smaller.

 ```lua
 -- GLOBALS